Seattle Seahawks vs. Jacksonville Jaguars NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Seattle and its opponents have combined to put up more than 43.5 points in four of eight games this season.
+- Seattle and its opponents have gone over the current 43.5-point total in four of eight games this season.

-- Jacksonville's games have gone over 43.5 points in four of six chances this season.

 - The combined points per game average of the two teams, 40.7, is 2.8 points fewer than Sunday's over/under.

-- This contest's total is 8.3 points fewer than the 51.8 these two squads combine to give up per game in 2020.
+- This contest's total is 8.3 points under the 51.8 these two squads combine to give up per game in 2020.

-- Seahawks games this season feature an average total of 49.6 points, a number 6.1 points higher than Sunday's over/under.
+- The Seahawks and their opponents have scored an average of 49.6 points per game in 2020, 6.1 more than Sunday's total.

-- The 43.5-point over/under for this game is 3.8 points below the 47.3 points per game average total in Jaguars games this season.
+- The 47.3 PPG average total in Jaguars games this season is 3.8 points more than this game's over/under.

 Seahawks stats and trends

-- In Seattle's seven games this year, it has four wins against the spread.
+- Seattle has played seven games, with four wins against the spread.

-- Seattle's games this year have hit the over on two of eight set point totals (25%).
+- Seattle's games this year have hit the over two times in eight opportunities (25%).

-- The Seahawks have turned the ball over two more times (4 total) than the Jaguars have forced a turnover (2) this season.
+- The Seahawks have turned the ball over four times this season, two more turnovers than the Jaguars have forced (2).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Seattle's matchup with the Jaguars.